LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 Changes to :mod:`ll.xist.xsc`
 -----------------------------

-:meth:`xsc.Namespace.tokenize` no longer has an :var:`encoding` argument, but operates on a unicode string directly.
+:meth:`xsc.Namespace.tokenize` no longer has an :obj:`encoding` argument, but operates on a unicode string directly.
 You can either use the result of a :meth:`asString` call or decode the result of an :meth:`asBytes` call yourself.